dolpm/platypus/README.md

 #

 Platypus is a language designed to combine a safety-first ownership model and a developer friendly syntax.
-The intention is to enforce memory-safe practices at compilation, significantly reducing the runtime’s memory management overhead.
+The intention is to enforce memory-safe development practices *and* perform memory all management at compile time.

 Rust, the largest presence in this domain, is a low-level systems language that can be difficult to understand for a user who is used to higher-level ones.
-The goal of Platypus is to act as an intermediary between these two parties.
+The goal of Platypus is to act as an intermediary between these two language species.

 #